 For people who love going street food, Amer is a bit of a challenge to find.
 Since most of the visitors to this area are from Jaipur or outside of the place, authentic Rajputana cuisine is easy to find.
 While you will get the spicy Laal Maans, most of it is cooked tempered down, or you will get Daal Baati Churma, Ker-sangri (Special vegetable only available at Rajasthan).

-- If you looking for something Royal style Pink City A Heritage Restaurant, Handi Restaurant are very nice and provide awesome mouth watering food.
+If you looking for something Royal style Pink City A Heritage Restaurant, Handi Restaurant is very nice and provide awesome mouth-watering food.

-- Chokhi Dhani (12 Miles, Tonk Road; 5165000; chokhidhani.com).
-Entry with thali included, £7-£9 depending on dining area.
-A Remarkable experience where to get proper rajasthani cultural.
+Chokhi Dhani (12 Miles, Tonk Road; 5165000; chokhidhani.com).
+Entry with thali included £7-£9 depending on the dining area.
+A Remarkable experience where to get proper Rajasthani culture.